olohmann/phoenix/challenges.3.md

 Repeat the same steps for the backend deployment.

-## Fully automated VSTS YAML deployment

-In this chapter you will leverage your VSTS pipeline to trigger a deployment to your K8s cluster.
-Your application will have no downtime during a rolling upgrade.

-> Need help?
-Check hints [here :blue_book:](hints/TeamServicesToK8s.md)!

-### Create one Converged YAML

-Copy deplyoment and service definitions into a single YAML file (for front- and backend) and separte the definitions by `----` in tha YAML.

-Now apply the deployment once manually.

-### Build the Pipeline in VSTS

-TBD

 ## Bonus Challenge - Technology Shootout

 Let's say a co-worker of you recommends writing the backend app with in "Go" for performance reasons.
 How could you try the Go-Backend and run it without downtime?
 Where could you find performance data?